nasa-gibs/worldview/README.md

 http://localhost:3000
 ```
 A node server will continue running until you end the session.
-You can end the session by pressing `control-X`
+You can end the session by pressing `control-C`

 ## Other Information